How Long Does Suboxone Stay In Your System?

 First of all, Suboxone is a prescription medication that contains the active ingredients Buprenorphine and Naloxone.

-Buprenorphine is a partial agonist which beneficial for dealing with symptoms of opioid withdrawal.
-Naloxone contained in this drug is useful for reversing an opioid overdose.
+Buprenorphine is a partial agonist that is beneficial for dealing with the symptoms of opioid withdrawal.
+The Naloxone contained in this drug is useful for reversing an opioid overdose.

-In essence, Suboxone is an alternative to Methadone, another popular drug for treating opioid addiction.
-It is less potential for misuse in comparison to Methadone.
-It is mild and does not create an intense high as heroin or other opioids.
+Suboxone is an alternative to Methadone, another popular drug for treating opioid addiction.
+It has a lower potential for misuse in comparison to Methadone.
+It is mild and does not create an intense high like heroin or other opioids.

-Currently, Methadone is available only at Methadone clinics or de-addiction treatment centers.
+Currently, it is available only at methadone clinics or de-addiction treatment centers.
 Suboxone is a partial agonist available as a prescription medication in pharmacies.

 Opioid addiction is rampant among many people around the world.